 Maria joined the NSPCC in November 2020 from children's charity Impetus.
 She has a background in gender equality and children's rights, combining policy and research to drive social change.
 In her free time her two boys insist she upholds their rights; she loves reading with them and cheering on their sporting endeavours.

 Paul is responsible for the Finance and Procurement functions.
 Paul joined the NSPCC at the end of 2007.
 Prior to that he worked with a range of finance and multi-disciplined, multi-sited teams across a variety of sectors in both UK and multinational companies.

 Greig leads our Technology Directorate which consolidates our Data, Digital and Technology functions across the organisation.
 Before joining in February 2021 Greig worked for many years across a number of different private and public sector organisations in the delivery of digital transformation and technology-enabled change.
 He is focused on supporting our ambitious strategy by leading a step change in the tech-enabled experiences of our service users, staff, volunteers, donors and every other community under the diverse NSPCC umbrella.

 With over 17 years’ experience in voluntary sector fundraising, Jo has worked in Executive and Non-Executive roles in both public and private sector healthcare.
 Jo is focused on ensuring the supporter is at the heart of everything we do.

 Brett joined the NSPCC in January 2018, with 20 years in senior strategic and operational HR roles.
 Passionate about people and volunteering, he hopes to help create a workforce of active, authentic ambassadors who inspire and compel others to play their part in our vision.

 Table of executive pay

-During the financial year to the end of March 2018, the Chief Executive and board members were paid as follows:
+During the financial year from April 2021, the Chief Executive and board members were paid as follows: